Members

 Our rehearsals take place on Tuesdays from 7.30pm to 9.30pm at Highbury Roundhouse, 71 Ronalds Road, London N5 1XB

-Our term dates for 2024 are as follows:
+Our term dates for the Autumn 2024 and for Spring 2025 are as follows:

 Autumn 2024: 10th Sept to 3rd Dec